vds2212/vds2212.github.io/beginner2master.md

 You rely undo `u` and <kbd>Ctrl o</kbd> to be back on your feed.

-Limit the number of plugin that you install to the list of basic plugins.
+Limit the number of plugins that you install to the list of basic plugins.
 Read the [Beginner Plugins](beginnerplugins.md) section.